Weight management · Mounjaro, Zepbound

 Tirzepatide (Mounjaro, Zepbound) Not Working: GLP1R and GIPR Genetics

 Tirzepatide produced about 22 percent body weight loss at the highest dose in trials, the largest of any approved weight-management drug.
-Even so, the spread between patients is large.
-Two SNPs explain a meaningful chunk of that variation: one in GLP1R that affects every drug in this class, and one in GIPR that is unique to tirzepatide and other GIP-active agents.
+Even so, the spread between patients is wide.
+Two SNPs explain a meaningful chunk of that variation: one in GLP1R that affects every drug in this class, and one in GIPR that's specific to tirzepatide and other GIP-active agents.

-Severe abdominal pain radiating to the back, persistent vomiting, or signs of pancreatitis warrant immediate medical attention.
+Important: Severe abdominal pain radiating to the back, persistent vomiting, or signs of pancreatitis need immediate medical attention.
 A history of medullary thyroid carcinoma or MEN2 is a contraindication for any incretin agonist.

 Side effects forced you to stop titrating

-Tirzepatide is titrated from 2.5 mg to a maximum of 15 mg over several months.
-If GI side effects forced a hold or step-back during titration, you may not have reached the dose where most of the weight loss happens.
+Tirzepatide is titrated from 2.5 mg up to a maximum of 15 mg over several months.
+If GI side effects forced a hold or a step back during titration, you may not have reached the dose where most of the weight loss happens.
 The GIPR variant is the most common genetic reason for severe early-titration nausea.

 Diet patterns that bypass the satiety effect

-Liquid calories, late-night eating, and high-volume snacking can offset much of the satiety effect of any incretin agonist.
-If your eating pattern leans heavily on these, dose alone can't compensate.
+Liquid calories, late-night eating, and frequent snacking can cancel out much of the satiety effect of any incretin agonist.
+If your eating pattern leans heavily on these, dose alone won't make up for it.

 Concurrent medications or untreated endocrine issues

 Steroids, lithium, certain antidepressants, and untreated hypothyroidism or PCOS can mask or offset the weight-loss effect.
-Worth ruling out before concluding the drug isn't working.
+These are worth ruling out before concluding the drug isn't working.

 Tirzepatide is a dual GLP-1 / GIP receptor agonist.
-Both pathways have a clinically relevant pharmacogenetic signal.
+Both pathways carry a clinically relevant pharmacogenetic signal.
+There are no established pharmacogenetic dosing guidelines for tirzepatide,[1] but the receptor variants below are the best-characterized genetic predictors of response and tolerability in this drug class.

-GLP1R rs10305420 (Pro7Leu) changes how efficiently the GLP-1 receptor reaches the cell surface.
-Leu7 carriers tend to have slightly greater weight loss and modestly higher nausea risk on any GLP-1-active drug, including tirzepatide.
+GLP1R GLP1R rs10305420 (Pro7Leu) changes how efficiently the GLP-1 receptor reaches the cell surface.
+Leu7 carriers tend to lose slightly more weight and have modestly higher nausea risk on any GLP-1-active drug, tirzepatide included.

-GIPR rs1800437 (Glu354Gln) reduces GIP-receptor function.
+GIPR GIPR rs1800437 (Glu354Gln) reduces GIP-receptor function.
 Carriers of the Gln354 allele have about 1.8-fold higher odds of moderate-to-severe nausea or vomiting on tirzepatide.
-This effect is unique to tirzepatide and other GIP-active agents and does not apply to GLP-1-only drugs like semaglutide.
+The effect is specific to tirzepatide and other GIP-active agents.
+It doesn't apply to GLP-1-only drugs like semaglutide.

 If you struggled with severe nausea on tirzepatide, the GIPR variant is the most likely genetic explanation.
-The practical takeaway is that switching to a GLP-1-only agonist (semaglutide) often resolves the problem because the GIPR pathway isn't engaged.
+Practically, switching to a GLP-1-only agonist (semaglutide) often resolves the problem because the GIPR pathway isn't engaged.

 1. If nausea was the main problem and you carry the GIPR variant, ask your prescriber about switching to semaglutide.
-The variant doesn't apply.
+The variant doesn't apply there.

 2. If you never reached the maintenance dose because of side effects, a slower titration on a fresh attempt can work.

-4. Talk to your doctor about whether you should consider adding lifestyle support, switching drug, or going up to the next dose tier.
+4. Talk to your doctor about whether to add lifestyle support, switch drug, or go up to the next dose tier.

 I had bad nausea on Mounjaro.
 Will Ozempic be different?

-Possibly yes, especially if you carry the GIPR Gln354 variant.
+Quite possibly, especially if you carry the GIPR Gln354 variant.
 Mounjaro and Zepbound activate both GLP-1 and GIP receptors.
-The GIPR variant only affects drugs that hit GIP, so semaglutide (Ozempic / Wegovy) is unaffected.
+The GIPR variant only affects drugs that hit GIP, so semaglutide (Ozempic / Wegovy) isn't affected.
 Plenty of patients who couldn't tolerate tirzepatide do fine on semaglutide.

 Will I lose less weight on semaglutide if I switch?